Length extension attack

 In cryptography and computer security, a length extension attack is a type of attack where an attacker can use Hash(message1) and the length of message1 to calculate Hash(message1 ‖ message2) for an attacker-controlled message2, without needing to know the content of message1.
 This is problematic when the hash is used as a message authentication code with construction Hash(secret ‖ message), and message and the length of secret is known, because an attacker can include extra information at the end of the message and produce a valid hash without knowing the secret.
 Algorithms like MD5, SHA-1 and most of SHA-2 that are based on the Merkle–Damgård construction are susceptible to this kind of attack.
 Truncated versions of SHA-2, including SHA-384 and SHA-512/256 are not susceptible, nor is the SHA-3 algorithm.

 HMAC also uses a different construction and so is not vulnerable to length extension attacks.
+A secret suffix MAC, which is calculated as Hash(message ‖ secret), isn't vulnerable to a length extension attack, but is vulnerable to another attack based on a hash collision.